muyovip/CapsuleOS/replit.md

 # CapsuleOS - Meta-Operating System Toolchain

 ## Project Overview
 CapsuleOS is a new meta-operating system with a cryptographic foundation and custom language (GΛLYPH).
-This repository contains the core Rust implementation of eight foundational components:
+This repository contains the core Rust implementation of nine foundational components:

 1. **capsule_core** - Cryptographic foundation for the Root Capsule (⊙₀) with content-addressable hashing
 2. **glyph_lexer** - Tokenizer/lexer for the GΛLYPH language